 While starting a new business can feel overwhelming, don’t skip the financing step.
 A lack of financing can make it harder to grow your business when the economy is booming and weather downturns when it’s not.
 No matter how you choose to borrow, getting financed will give you a competitive edge without draining your personal and social capital.

-Reach out to lenders in the links above or research your own.
-Once you have an idea of how to pay for your new food truck, food trailer or mobile business, contact Firefly Fabrication at (323) 524-0078.
-We’ll provide a quote and introduce you to nonprofit CDFI lenders or a broker specializing in conventional food truck loans.
+Once you have an idea of how you’d like to pay for your new food truck, food trailer or mobile business, contact Firefly at (323) 524-0078.
+We’ll provide a quote for your custom food truck, food trailer or mobile business and introduce you to nonprofit CDFI lenders or a broker specializing in conventional food truck loans.